 The metaPhusis wines are sourced from an ever changing panorama of Swiss vineyards spread among several cantons.
 The caveat: like anyone working without vineyards, there is no guarantee of continuity from vintage to vintage.
 This is part of the excitement and sometimes the disappointment of working in such a way.

 The property itself is well disguised.
 It’s located off a trunk road and up a short drive made evident by a well-placed Phusis logo.
-The small farmhouse there is divided into two units—in today’s real estate parlance it would be listed as a rustic duplex.
-Beneath the living quarters is the chai with white wine in one room, red in another and bottle storage in between.
-A battery of oak vessels—both Burgundy pièces and Bordeaux barriques— repose solera-style in each room.
-On my recent visit the chilly conditions were duly noted.
+The small farmhouse there is divided into two units — in today’s real estate parlance it would be listed as a rustic duplex.
+Beneath the living quarters is the chai with white wine in one room, red in another, and bottle storage in between.
+A battery of oak vessels — both Burgundy pièces and Bordeaux barriques — repose solera-style in each room.
+On my recent visit the chilly conditions were noticed.

 Chasselas, Sur Granite 2016, metaPhusis, Vin de Pays Romand: (From granite terraces in lower Valais.
 Tasted in Geneva) Medium straw in color.
 Rich, honeyed nose that veers towards nougat and kumquat.
 Equally rich on entry with flavors of turrón and lemon curd.
 There is a cashew meat texture with a sustaining streak of minerality.
 Great length.
 This is really good.